bbatsov/batsov.com/contact.md

 ### GitHub

 The best place to collaborate on any of my OSS projects is GitHub.
 I welcome all contributions, no matter how small they are.
+I also try to help all contributors with feedback and guidance.

 My projects are spread over several GitHub accounts: